scrom/Experiments/README.md

 Having to cram in unit and integration tests to prize seams apart and facing the pain of adding coverage analysis (still to do!)

+*** Update: December 2014 - I finally reached that tipping point in the last month and have had to start adding large regression tests back in in order to continue working relatively safely.
+All the simple works is done (other than adding more game data) and all most of what's left is invasive and risky.
+This is a great place to have ended up but it does mean there's a strong chance it's getting buggier.
+Welcome to the world of legacy code! ***

 I know it's not the "right" way but it's how a lot of projects end up under pressure.
-In some way therefore, the commit history on this will be a history lesson in how to not write good software and then how to recover from it later.
+In some way therefore, the commit history on this will be a history lesson in how to not write good software and then how to recover from it (or survive) later.

 Direction
 ---------
 As the game currently stands it's on course to becoming quite an advanced text adventure engine.
-It has a dynamic aggression/affinity system that's rather novel, support for multiple NPCs and missions and directly understands about 90 verbs but there's a load of work to do.
+It has a dynamic aggression/affinity system that's rather novel, support for multiple NPCs and missions and directly understands well over 100 verbs but there's a load of work to do.

 Other than *loads* of additional game mechanics, features and sample content, the other major components to work on are:
  - a means of managing and editing game maps,  documenting all the attributes and placeholder subtleties.
 The map is currently a single (large) json file and the set of attributes available for everything isn't documented.
 Eventually I'd like players  to choose, extend and reuse maps.
 Right now, there's just the one.